 Strathmore Paper: I have been using various types of Strathmore paper for a while now.
 I like the variety that they have in both type and size and best of all it’s pretty economical.
 My Favorites are their Mixed Media 400 Series and The Bristol Smooth 300 Series.

-Grumbacher and Liquitex: I have been using these acrylic paint brand for many years and I enjoy them both individually and together.
-They have great consistency in their hues and textures
+Grumbacher and Liquitex: I have been using these acrylic paint brands for many years and I enjoy them both individually and together.
+They have great consistency in their hues and textures.

 Can you draw me a tattoo design?